My NTS

 Crosby, Stills, Nash & Young

-Crosby, Stills, Nash & Young is a folk-rock supergroup formed when Crosby, Stills & Nash (Stephen Stills of Buffalo Springfield, David Crosby from the Byrds, and Graham Nash from the Hollies) asked Neil Young, also of Buffalo Springfield to join them in 1969 and form "Crosby, Stills, Nash & Young".
+Crosby, Stills, Nash & Young was a folk-rock supergroup formed when Crosby, Stills & Nash (Stephen Stills of Buffalo Springfield, David Crosby from the Byrds, and Graham Nash from the Hollies) asked Neil Young, also of Buffalo Springfield to join them in 1969 and form "Crosby, Stills, Nash & Young".
 Commonly referred to by their initials CSNY, the band is primarily known for their four-part vocal harmonies.
 They were one of the few North American groups that rivaled the Beatles in popularity in the late 1960s and early 1970s.
 After the 1970 shootings at Kent State University in Kent, Ohio, Neil Young wrote "Ohio", a tribute to the four students who were shot by the Ohio National Guard.
 Many radio stations would not play the song "Ohio" because of the anti-war tone of the song.
 Even so, largely because of its topical nature, "Ohio" bumped "Teach Your Children", released three weeks earlier, from its ascent in the charts, replacing it on the popularity climb, ending at number fourteen, while "Teach Your Children" ended at number sixteen.

 In the early seventies, each member released solo albums and by 1972, the band had essentially split up.
 Nash and Crosby began to perform as a duo and recorded and toured as Crosby & Nash (or, alternatively, Crosby-Nash).
 A 1974 CSNY reunion tour was a massive success, but attempts to make a second CSNY album ended with another split and separate albums from Crosby & Nash and The Stills-Young Band, both in 1976.
 After a falling-out between Stills and Young, CSN reformed to release CSN and has been the primary configuration since.
 CSNY finally returned in 1988 with American Dream, and again in 1999 with Looking Forward.
 Subsequent material has mostly been from Crosby, Stills & Nash, with the exception of live releases featuring all four members.